 Hikari Ryuza Bujutsu® Instructor

-Sempai Seishin began his training under Senior Grandmaster Crimi and Senior Professor Crimi at Hikari Ryuza Do Kan in 2016 at 14 years old.
+Sempai Seishin began his training under Senior Grandmaster Crimi and Grandmaster Shizumi Crimi at Hikari Ryuza Do Kan in 2016 at 14 years old.
 Four years later, he earned his Shodan (1st degree Black Belt) at age 18.
+Fast forward two years and he elevated to the rank of Nidan.
 From the beginning he was rapidly locked in and was enthralled by the world of martial arts and how magical of a place the Hikari Ryuza Do Kan is.
-Over the next year he would continue to put more and more into his training with him earning his Sankyu (third brown) in Fall of 2017.
+Over the next year he would continue to put more and more into his training with him earning his Sankyu (third brown) in the Fall of 2017.
 From that point on it was all about preparing for Black Belt.
 Then, in November of 2018 came the first of several days that he will never forget.
 The first of these days was when he was told that his exam was to be the following year.
 The following year he examined and passed his Shodan exam; an event that changed his entire being at the core.
-Seishin continues to study and move forward in Hikari Ryuza Bujutsu and is currently an instructor in training, which includes leading classes for the Ryuza Chiisai program (Tiny Dragons – ages 3-6) and assisting in classes for Nevada County’s Volunteer Deputies and retired law enforcement.
+Seishin continues to study and move forward in Hikari Ryuza Bujutsu and is currently an instructor apprenticing to become a Sensei, which includes leading classes for the Ryuza Chiisai program (Tiny Dragons – ages 3-6) and assisting in classes for Nevada County’s Volunteer Deputies and retired law enforcement.
 While Sempai Seishin is still young and not entirely sure where he wants to guide his ship in life, he knows that his Martial Arts and serving others will always be at its heart.

 “Martial Arts has been my passion ever since I started at the Hikari Ryuza Do Kan and I could not be more honored to be taught by Senior Grandmaster and Senior Professor Crimi.
 Receiving my Black Belt has been one of the most incredible things to happen in my life.”